The Web address of this

 of kids and adults in typical troubled families are

-significantly shame-based - and don't (want to) realize this or what it
+significantly shame-based - and they don't (want to) realize this or what it

 means.